-(Plaintiff) (Defendant), who was not a party to the original contract, may bring a claim for breach of contract if rights under the contract were (intended to be) transferred to (him) (her) (it) by (insert name of authorized assignor).
+(Plaintiff) (Defendant), who was not a party to the original contract, may bring a claim for breach of contract if rights under the contract were (intended to be) transferred to (insert applicable pronoun) by (insert name of authorized assignor).
 This transfer is referred to as an assignment.